-4.10 Generator (optional)
+4.10 Generator

-If installed, the diesel generator is located in an enclosure in the mechanical space.
-Fuel-injected generators require bleeding of air from the fuel delivery system prior to initial start-up, and if the generator is allowed to run out of fuel.
+The diesel generator is located in an enclosure in the mechanical space.
+Fuel-injected generators require bleeding of air from the fuel delivery system prior to initial start-up.
+Bleeding of the fuel system will also be required if the generator is allowed to run out of fuel.
 Continued attempts to start the generator without bleeding the fuel system under these circumstances can lead to engine damage or erratic operation.
-This procedure must be completed by your Tiara dealer.
+This procedure must be completed by your servicing dealer.